franekb03/SBArchOpt/docs/algo/stochastic.md

 the resulting response distributions to the single values the optimizer sees.
 The problem is defined with a `StochasticArchOptProblem`, a subclass of`ArchOptProblemBase`, so a stochastic problem can be solved with pymoo, ArchSBO, or any of the connected optimization frameworks.
-Note that one design point now costs `n_evaluations` evaluations of the underlying model, which makes Surrogate-Based Optimization (SBO) especially relevant here.
+Each design points costs additional `n_evaluations` evaluations of the underlying model, which makes Surrogate-Based Optimization (SBO) especially attractive to reduce the number of design points .

-Uncertainty propagation is done using [OpenTURNS](https://openturns.github.io/).
+To facilitate uncertainty quantification, sampling and distribution storage, SBArchOpt uses the objects defined in [OpenTURNS](https://openturns.github.io/).

 Three things are defined on top of the design variables:

 - A `StochasticParameterSpace`: the joint distribution of the uncertain parameters, assumed to be independent.
-These influence the evaluation but are not chosen by the optimizer, and therefore are NOT design variables.
+They influence the evaluation but are not chosen by the optimizer, and therefore are NOT design variables.
-- A `UQMethod` (`MonteCarlo` or `PolynomialChaos`): which realizations to evaluate, and how to turn the responses into statistics.
+- A `UQMethod` (`MonteCarlo` or `PolynomialChaos`): handles the uncertainty propagation, and turning the responses into statistics.
 It is given a budget of `n_evaluations` expensive evaluations per design point.
-- A `Scalarization` per objective and constraint (`Mean`, `Margin` or `Quantile`): which statistic of the response the optimizer sees.
+- A `Scalarization` per objective and constraint (`Mean`, `Margin` or `Quantile`): scalarizes the output distribution to a single number that optimizer sees.
 If not specified, responses default to `Mean`.

 ## Installation